rpoleski/MulensModel/developers_board.md

     * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, then there is no point in remembering huge indexes (whole self.times)
     * profile the code (python -m cProfile script.py)
     * Leap seconds library - [barycorrpy](https://arxiv.org/abs/1801.01634)
+    * go to [documents/TODO.md](documents/TODO.md) file and check use cases listed there
 * Other Tests:
   * add unit tests for Horizons and MulensData.satellite\_skycoord
   * Coordinates - write tests, possibly remove test\_Coords.py